melshiD/call-me-back/README.md

 ### The Persona Designer (Admin Tool)

 Beyond the user-facing app, we built a comprehensive admin tool for designing and debugging personas.
-This is where the prompt engineering happens.
+This is where most of the prompt engineering happens.

 ![Persona Designer Dashboard](submission_docs/images/persona_designer.png)
 *The Persona Designer showing Alex's configuration: core prompt editor, live "Compiled Final Prompt" preview, and 43 extracted user facts*